BegaDeveloper/BegaDeveloper/README.md

 Very responsible, communicative and ready for teamwork.
 I do well in working under pressure.
 I have read a lot of books related to programming that have helped me and facilitated my learning and work.
 An interesting, talkative, sensible and cheerful guy at work and out of work.
-Curently working with Angular and Codeigniter for Habultron company as a Full Stack Developer, Tuzla BiH.

 - 👯 I’m looking to collaborate on UpWork so I can boost my experience and skill's.
 - 💬 Ask me about anyting.